 The PID Act does not provide for an appeal of the outcome of the disclosure process.
-You may be able to make another disclosure to another proper authority if the information relates to their functions or sphere of responsibility (s.5).
+You may be able to make another disclosure to another proper authority, if the information relates to their functions or sphere of responsibility (s.
+5).
 See Don't be afraid to speak up brochure for the correct proper authority for your disclosure.

-However, this 'new' proper authority may be able to decline to investigate the disclosure under (s.8) if they consider the matter(s) has already been properly or adequately investigated as a public interest disclosure.
+However, this 'new' proper authority may be able to decline to investigate the disclosure under s.
+8, if they consider the matter(s) has already been properly or adequately investigated as a public interest disclosure.

-9. Making a disclosure to a journalist.
+9. Making a disclosure to a journalist

-The PID Act provides for certain circumstances where a discloser may make a protected disclosure to a journalist under (s.7A(2)(d)).
-These circumstances apply where the discloser has first made a disclosure to the PID Officer, or another proper authority named in the PID Act (outlined in (s.5) or don't be afraid to speak up).
+The PID Act provides for certain circumstances where a discloser may make a protected disclosure to a journalist under s.
+7A(d).
+These circumstances apply where the discloser has first made a disclosure to the PID Officer or another proper authority named in the PID Act (outlined in s.
+5 or Don't be afraid to speak up).

-Importantly, the PID Act states that to attract the privileges and protections of the PID Act when disclosing to a journalist, the discloser must disclose information that is substantially the same as what was disclosed in the original disclosure and the PID Officer that received the original disclosure.
+Importantly, the PID Act states that to attract the privileges and protections of the PID Act when disclosing to a journalist, the discloser must disclose information that is substantially the same as what was disclosed in the original disclosure and the PID Officer that received the original disclosure:

-- Did not notify the discloser within three months of making the disclosure about actions they propose to take or have already taken; or - Refused to investigate, or discontinued the investigation of, a matter raised in the disclosure; or - Did not complete an investigation within six months of the discloser making the disclosure; or - Did not provide the discloser with a report stating the outcome of any investigation or any action proposed or taken and the reasons for those actions.
+- did not notify the discloser within three months of making the disclosure about actions they propose to take or have already taken; or - refused to investigate, or discontinued the investigation of, a matter raised in the disclosure; - did not complete an investigation within six months of the discloser making the disclosure; or - completed an investigation but did not recommend that action be taken; or - did not provide the discloser with a report stating the outcome of any investigation or any action proposed or taken and the reasons for those actions.